PhoenixSG/techstertexter/README.md

 For just practice of the API part, I also created a simple android app showing weather of the city you enter the name of.
 This used a free API provided online.
 Again, code can be found in the repo.

 Currently, I am working adding a new feature of group poll in the app.

+Shashwat Garg